Costco Wholesale (NASDAQ:COST) Shares Acquired Rep. Marjorie Taylor Greene

 Costco Wholesale Stock Performance

-In other news, EVP Richard A. Galanti sold 500 shares of the firm’s stock in a transaction on Thursday, August 15th.
-The shares were sold at an average price of $874.05, for a total value of $437,025.00.
-Following the sale, the executive vice president now owns 22,900 shares in the company, valued at approximately $20,015,745.
-This trade represents a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-In other Costco Wholesale news, EVP Russell D. Miller sold 4,400 shares of the business’s stock in a transaction dated Friday, October 11th.
-The stock was sold at an average price of $891.15, for a total transaction of $3,921,060.00.
-Following the completion of the sale, the executive vice president now directly owns 10,202 shares of the company’s stock, valued at approximately $9,091,512.30.
+In other news, EVP Pierre Riel sold 2,000 shares of the business’s stock in a transaction dated Tuesday, October 15th.
+The stock was sold at an average price of $896.71, for a total value of $1,793,420.00.
+Following the completion of the sale, the executive vice president now owns 10,210 shares of the company’s stock, valued at approximately $9,155,409.10.
 The trade was a 0.00 % decrease in their position.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, EVP Richard A. Galanti sold 500 shares of the stock in a transaction that occurred on Thursday, August 15th.
-The shares were sold at an average price of $874.05, for a total transaction of $437,025.00.
-Following the completion of the sale, the executive vice president now owns 22,900 shares in the company, valued at $20,015,745.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other news, EVP Pierre Riel sold 2,000 shares of the stock in a transaction dated Tuesday, October 15th.
+The shares were sold at an average price of $896.71, for a total transaction of $1,793,420.00.
+Following the completion of the sale, the executive vice president now directly owns 10,210 shares in the company, valued at approximately $9,155,409.10.
 This represents a 0.00 % decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, EVP Richard A. Galanti sold 500 shares of the business’s stock in a transaction dated Tuesday, August 13th.
+The shares were sold at an average price of $863.88, for a total value of $431,940.00.
+Following the transaction, the executive vice president now owns 23,800 shares in the company, valued at approximately $20,560,344.
+This represents a 0.00 % decrease in their position.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 11,224 shares of company stock worth $9,974,973.
-0.18% of the stock is owned by insiders.
+Over the last ninety days, insiders have sold 11,224 shares of company stock valued at $9,974,973.
+0.18% of the stock is currently owned by corporate insiders.

 Institutional Trading of Costco Wholesale

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Redmont Wealth Advisors LLC acquired a new stake in shares of Costco Wholesale in the first quarter valued at $32,000.
-Vima LLC purchased a new position in shares of Costco Wholesale during the 4th quarter valued at $34,000.
-Financial Connections Group Inc. lifted its holdings in shares of Costco Wholesale by 557.1% during the 2nd quarter.
-Financial Connections Group Inc. now owns 46 shares of the retailer’s stock valued at $39,000 after buying an additional 39 shares during the last quarter.
-Bank & Trust Co acquired a new position in shares of Costco Wholesale during the 2nd quarter worth $48,000.
-Finally, Ruedi Wealth Management Inc. raised its stake in shares of Costco Wholesale by 73.5% in the 2nd quarter.
-Ruedi Wealth Management Inc. now owns 59 shares of the retailer’s stock valued at $50,000 after acquiring an additional 25 shares in the last quarter.
-68.48% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Redmont Wealth Advisors LLC purchased a new position in Costco Wholesale in the first quarter worth $32,000.
+Financial Connections Group Inc. raised its holdings in shares of Costco Wholesale by 557.1% during the 2nd quarter.
+Financial Connections Group Inc. now owns 46 shares of the retailer’s stock valued at $39,000 after buying an additional 39 shares in the last quarter.
+Vima LLC bought a new stake in Costco Wholesale in the 4th quarter worth approximately $34,000.
+Bank & Trust Co purchased a new stake in Costco Wholesale in the second quarter worth approximately $48,000.
+Finally, Ruedi Wealth Management Inc. grew its position in Costco Wholesale by 73.5% during the second quarter.
+Ruedi Wealth Management Inc. now owns 59 shares of the retailer’s stock valued at $50,000 after acquiring an additional 25 shares during the last quarter.
+68.48% of the stock is currently owned by hedge funds and other institutional investors.

 About Representative Greene